ModDota/moddota.github.io/_articles/scripting-introduction.md

 First line will print the string in the VConsole.
 The print function is native to Lua, and accepts multiple parameters separated by commas.

 `DeepPrintTable` is a Global Valve-made function which will display the information of the table passed.
 For keys in this case, it will be the .entindex and .splitscreenplayer.
 The **entity index** is a very important number to reference the entity.
-Ignore splitscreenplayer, it’s just legacy source stuff and never used in Dota 2.
+Ignore splitscreenplayer, it's just legacy source stuff and never used in Dota 2.

 ![img](/images/external/g2iLY-54583b0b65.png)